openbmc/openbmc/poky/documentation/profile-manual/usage.rst

     CPU  1:                 4109 events,      193 KiB data
     Total:                 11800 events (dropped 0),      554 KiB data

-On the target system, you should also see a trace summary for the trace just ended::
+On the host system, you should also see a trace summary for the trace just ended::

    server: end of run for 192.168.1.43:sdc